adaptyteam/AdaptySDK-iOS/Documentation/AdvancedUsage.md

 ### Listening for purchaser info updates

 You can respond to any changes in purchaser info by conforming to an optional delegate method, didReceivePurchaserInfo.
-This will fire whenever we receive a change in purchaser info.
+This will fire on every app launch and whenever we receive a change in purchaser info.

 ```Swift
 extension AppDelegate: AdaptyDelegate {